rhammock1/sbc-random-raffler/README.md

-# Chooses random value from
+# Chooses random value from input form to help with SBC raffles

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).